Frequently asked questions

 The Average Clause means that the insurance require you to bear a proportion of any loss if your assets were insured for less than their full replacement value

 How do you prevent this?
-Well it is important to take into account the cost of inflasion and how it will affect the overall value of your property from one year to the next.
+Well, it is important to take into account the cost of inflation and how it will affect the overall value of your property from one year to the next.
 Most homeowners' insurance policies are automatically adjusted each year to accommodate increases in building material costs.
 However, these adjustments may not always be enough to cover the actual cost of rebuilding your property or a particular part thereof.
-We therefore recommend that you reevaluate your property from time to time to be absolutely sure that you are adequately insured against any potential risks.
+We, therefore, recommend that you reevaluate your property from time to time to be sure that you are adequately insured against any potential risks.

-DO YOU ASK A FEE TO QUOTE FOR NEW CUSTOMERS?
+DO YOU ASK FOR A FEE TO QUOTE FOR NEW CUSTOMERS?

-No, At All About we are all about customer service and what better way than to provide free quotes, Quick and easy.
+No, At All About we are all about customer service, and what better way than to provide free quotes, Quick and easy.
 Should you want to request a quote from us, simply complete our form on our Get a Quote page and we will contact you for all other relevant details.

 What is the difference between Replacement Value & Market Value?

 Replacement Value is the current cost to replace the item (E.g. Building - to reinstate a property to its original state if destroyed).

 Market Value is the price a willing buyer and seller agree to or would agree to.